I Think My Husband Hates Me

 Thinking it is painful enough – hearing it can be devastating.

 It can be extremely shocking to think or hear that your husband hates you.
-The strength of these negative feelings can also ebb and flow, changing based on the day or circumstances, which can lead to severe emotional turmoil and confusion.
+The strength of these negative feelings can also ebb and flow, changing based on the day or circumstances, which can lead to severe emotional turmoil and confusion for his partner.

 I don't know what to do.
 I know I don't need this in my life or my kids life.
 I can't help loving him and hoping for him to be back.
 I'm lost -- one day he loves me and the next one he hates me." -Chloe